suhasmaddali/suhasmaddali/README.md

 <img src = "https://github.com/suhasmaddali/GIF-files/blob/main/machine%20learning%20gif%20file.gif" width = "750"/>

-In this section, different sets of __machine learning__ projects are highlighted.
+In this section, different sets of machine learning projects are highlighted.
 Feel free to click on the links for the projects that are highlighted.
 There is a brief description of the projects along with useful definitions.
-In the next few sections, a subset of __Artificial Intelligence__ such as __Computer Vision__ and __Natural Language Processing (NLP)__ would be covered along with __Data Visualization__.
+In the next few sections, a subset of Artificial Intelligence such as __Computer Vision__ and __Natural Language Processing (NLP)__ would be covered along with Data Visualization.

 🚴‍♂️ [__Washington Bike Demand Prediction__](https://github.com/suhasmaddali/Washington-Bike-Demand-Prediction)